 How To Make Breakfast Casserole:

-Some cooks make this breakfast casserole crockpot style, and that’s a lovely option, but I suggest using the oven for this recipe!
+Some cooks make this casserole crockpot style, and that’s a lovely option, but I suggest using the oven for this recipe!

 My casserole requires a baking dish and delicious layers of bread, chopped green onion, julienned basil, sliced prosciutto, crumbled chevre (goat’s milk cheese), and grated provolone!
 The eggy mixture that pulls everything together also contains whole milk, mustard, salt, and pepper.

-While some folks make their breakfast casserole with hash browns (and even I occasionally make my breakfast casserole with tater tots), my bread of choice is ciabatta.
+While some folks make their casserole with hash browns (and even I occasionally make my breakfast casserole with tater tots), my bread of choice is ciabatta.
 Check out that link for more on the contested history of this famous loaf!

 After layering the ingredients and soaking in the egg mixture, let the casserole sit in the fridge overnight before baking and browning.